patrik-olausson/TestHelpers.DiffAssertions/README.md

 4. Add assertion in your test method.
 You can use  `DiffAssert.Equals` to simply compare two strings or `DiffAssert.ThatContentsOf("MyTestSubDir/MyTestFile").Equals("Actual value")`.
 5. When you create new expected files make sure to include them in your project and marking them as **"Copy always"** or **"Copy if newer"** in order to be able to run the tests on a build server.

+# API Primer
+There are only two operations you can perform with this library:
+* `DiffAssert.Equals(string, string);`<br>
+Compares two strings using the current (specified) test frameworks Assert.Equal/Assert.AreEqual method and displays a diff tool if there are differences.
+* `DiffAssert.ThatContentsOf(file name).Equals(string);`<br>
+Basically does the same thing as Equals but the expected value is stored in a file.
+If you don't like the fluent syntax it is possible to use the alternative method `DiffAssert.ThatExpectedFileContentsEqualsActualValue(file name, string);`

 # How it works
 DiffAssertions always starts by performing a regular equals assertion by using the test framework you are using (specified by you in the diff-assertions.json file).
 If the assertion fails it creates one or two files (depending on if the expected file already exists or not) with the strings and invokes a diff tool to display the differences.